Police slap 48-hour clampdown on Cliftonville troublemakers!

-Anyone found acting anti-socially or likely to cause alarm or distress can be directed by police or PCSOs to leave the area and not return without risking arrest.
+Anyone caught acting anti-socially, or likely to cause alarm or distress, can be ordered by police or PCSOs to leave and not return – or face arrest.
+This tough stance aims to clean up the streets fast.

-Inspector Ian Swallow of Thanet Community Safety Unit said: ‘The actions of a small minority of people behaving irresponsibly can have a big impact on a community and our officers will take action against anyone found to be causing issues in Cliftonville this weekend.
+Inspector Ian Swallow from Thanet Community Safety Unit said: “The actions of a small minority behaving irresponsibly have a big impact on the community.
+Our officers will take strong action against anyone causing trouble in Cliftonville this weekend.”

-‘We urge residents to report any instances of anti-social behaviour by calling 101 (or 999 if a crime is in progress) or via our website so officers can respond appropriately.’
+“We urge residents to report any anti-social behaviour by calling 101 (or 999 if a crime is in progress) or via our website so we can act swiftly.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.